nus-cs2113-AY2021S2/ip/docs/README.md

 ### Find

-* Finds the tasks that contains the certain keyword given by user.
+* Finds the tasks that contains the certain keyword given by user
 * Format: `find KEYWORD`
 * Example: `find book`
 * Example of expected output: